LibrariesHacked/librarieshacked.github.io/_posts/2021-03-31-library-data-flows.md

   - PLR
 ---

 I'm keen on public library open data.
-Not just the public getting data about their own libraries, but the untapped benefit it would provide for library services.
-Libraries can't do everything in terms of data analysis, and don't have time to do much at all.
-Keeping data restricted has a negative effect on their operational capabilities.
+Not just the public getting data about their own libraries, but the benefit it would provide for library services.
+Keeping data restricted has a negative effect on library operational capabilities.

 There are some existing datasets that could become open data.
 The process tends to go:

-1. Third party offers a professional service to libraries and requests library data
+1. Third party offers a service to libraries and requests library data
 2. The library agrees and puts the third party in touch with library system supplier
-3. The system supplier and third party arrange a mechanism for transferring that data
+3. The supplier and third party arrange a mechanism for transferring that data
 4. The library receive their service
-5. This happens with multiple library services, giving that third party powerful larger datasets
+5. This happens with multiple library services, giving that third party powerful datasets

-For libraries this is a hands-off approach to data management.
+For libraries this is hands-off data management.
 Very easy, and understandable.
 I've been in that position where someone from 'the business' (a horrible phrase!) goes "I'll leave you techies to sort it out between yourselves if that's OK".
 They then scarper.

-This is bad.
+But it's bad.
 Managing data flows is a important practice to be involved in, with public data especially so.

 Here are a few examples.